 Yes, definitely.
 We can also draw on the wealth of experience within the Group when making a high-performance vehicle.
 This is particularly true in the development and construction of e-motors and energy storage.
 We can therefore better assess what works well already and where there is still potential.
 Together with our experience in the development of the M xDrive all-wheel drive system, which also requires complex control of the driving parameters, this is a very good prerequisite for the development of our new high-performance concept.

-How long did the development of the test vehicle take and what challenges has the project presented so far?
+How long did the development of the prototypes take and what challenges has the project presented so far?

-We have already been working on an all-electric high-performance vehicle for four to five years.
-The test vehicle now being presented represents the second generation of vehicles, in a sense, and already has more advanced technology than the first, unpublished series.
+We have already been working on an all-electric high-performance vehicle for some years.
+The prototypes now being presented represents the second generation of vehicles, in a sense, and already has more advanced technology than the first, unpublished series.
 The development of this prototype, which builds on the first generation, has taken just under three years – from the initial idea to the current iteration.
 The biggest challenge is clearly the new drive technology.
 The entire design of the vehicle architecture has to do justice to the complex overall system.
 That really took a lot of brainpower at certain points.
-Bottlenecks with suppliers and logistics chains have also presented us with more challenges than usual in the last two years.
-We are therefore all the happier now that we can use and test the model properly for the first time.
+Bottlenecks with suppliers and logistics chains have also presented us with more challenges than usual in the last years.
+We are therefore all the happier now that we can use and test the prototypes properly for the first time.

 Are there any differences compared to the development of previous BMW M models?

-Is the test vehicle a completely new development or have elements been taken over from other BMW M models?
+Are the prototypes a completely new development or have elements been taken over from other BMW M models?

 In our opinion, a genuine high-performance vehicle from BMW M always involves not only the unique powertrain but also a specific adaptation of the axle design and body.
 That's why the concept car features the typical M wide wheel arches to accommodate the axles of the BMW M3 and M5.
 We expect this to result not only in a significant improvement in driving dynamics.
 The high-performance DNA of the vehicle is also immediately recognizable visually.
 The base vehicle, the BMW i4 M50, had the advantage in that we were able to use the housing of the energy storage unit.
 However, the cell technology used in it is different.